* Labor market, service sector data could set payroll tone

 By Ryan Vlastelica

-NEW YORK, July 3 (Reuters) - U.S. stock index futures fell Wednesday ahead of an abbreviated trading session, tracking international weakness amid investor concerns about the pace of global economic growth.
+NEW YORK, July 3 (Reuters) - U.S. stock index futures fell on Wednesday, tracking international weakness amid concerns about the pace of global economic growth, ahead of key U.S. data and an abbreviated pre-holiday trading session.

-* Traders were looking to the release of a flurry of economic data, which could give some insight into the strength of Friday's closely watched payroll report.
+Traders were looking to the release of a flurry of economic indicators in the United States, including on the labor market and services sector, which could give insight into the strength of Friday’s closely watched payroll report.

-* If the data is weak, it could have an outsized impact on financial companies, which are closely tied to the pace of economic growth.
+If the data is weak, it may have an outsized impact on financial companies, which are closely tied to the pace of economic growth.
 Bank of America fell 0.9 percent to $12.79 in premarket trading.

-* Economic data has been an outsized market mover in recent weeks as investors attempt to gauge when the U.S. Federal Reserve will begin pulling in its bond-buying stimulus program, which has been credited with fueling the market's gains this year.
+Economic data has been a significant market mover in recent weeks as investors attempt to gauge when the U.S. Federal Reserve will begin pulling in its bond-buying stimulus program, which has been credited with fueling the market’s gains this year.
 Bullish data has led to market declines as traders worry a strong economy will mean a faster end to the policy.

-* Crude oil prices rose 1.4 percent to $100.99 a barrel, a 14-month high, on concerns that political unrest in Egypt could destabilize the Middle East and lead to supply disruptions.
+Crude oil prices rose 1.4 percent to $100.99 a barrel, a 14-month high, on concerns that political unrest in Egypt could destabilize the Middle East and disrupt supply.